vseloved/rutils/docs/tutorial.md

 ### rutils.kv

 Key-values are more than just hash-tables and alists (although, these are the most wide-spread ones, in the Lisp world).
-A gneric kv-access protocol is defined here: `keys` and `vals` allows to define methods to access excatly those, `kvs` returns key-value pairs as a list (possible flavors are: plist, alist, and dlist).
+A generic kv-access protocol is defined here: `keys` and `vals` allows to define methods to access exactly those, `kvs` returns key-value pairs as a list (possible flavors are: plist, alist, and dlist).

 Besides, there's a generic `mapkv`, which iterates a single key-value structure and returns a similar structure with the calculated values assigned to the same keys, and `dokv`, which uses `mapkv` for do-style iteration.
 However, using `dotable` will be more efficient for hash-tables and alists (although not extensible).